mdkarcher/cowsay-test/README.md

 ## About

 This project has an ASCII cow saying "Hello world."

-To read more, see
+To learn more, see

 Billey, S. C., Konvalinka, M., & Matsen, F. A., IV.
 (2017).
 [On the enumeration of tanglegrams and tangled chains.](https://doi.org/10.1016/j.jcta.2016.10.003) Journal of Combinatorial Theory.
 Series A, 146, 239–263.